zscaler/zscaler-sdk-go/README.md

 ### ZCON Client Initialization

+Hard-coding any of the Zscaler API credentials works for quick tests, but for real projects you should use a more secure way of storing these values (such as environment variables).
+This library supports a few different configuration sources, covered in the [configuration reference](#configuration-reference) section.
 ## Getting Started

 One can start using Zscaler Go SDK by initializing client and making a request.